Green Béchamel with Spinach

-The green bechamel is a simple variation of the classic bechamel obtained by using (usually) spinach, which gives it a nice green color and is finely blended.
-Alternatively, other cooked herbs can also be used, like chard (but I would also like to try with other herbs, such as nettle).
+The green béchamel is a simple variant of the classic béchamel obtained by using (usually) spinach, which provide a good green color and are finely blended.
+Alternatively, other cooked herbs can be used, such as chard (but I’d like to try with other herbs, like nettle).

-My first green bechamel with spinach dates back, like many of my recipes, to when my children were small, during that period when I constantly experimented with recipes with hidden vegetables everywhere. 😅 And it worked. 😊
+My first green béchamel with spinach dates back, like many of my recipes, to when my children were small, during that period when I was constantly experimenting with recipes with hidden vegetables everywhere. 😅 And it worked. 😊

-Over time, one of the children became a spinach enthusiast (incredible!!) while Flavia did not, she remained firm in her anti-cooked herb stance, only allowing me the small concession to add them – properly blended – into some preparations like savory pies, vegetable soups, and this green bechamel.
-Which can be used in various recipes.
+Over time, one of the two children became a fan of spinach (incredible!!) while Flavia did not, she remained firm in her anti-cooked-herbs stance, leaving me only the small concession of being able to add them – duly blended – in some preparations like savory pies, vegetable soups, and this green béchamel.
+It can be used in various recipes.

-The most popular recipe is undoubtedly the one you are thinking of right now… yes, yes, yes, I know!
-I know you’re thinking of lasagna! 😃
+The most popular recipe in our house is the one you are thinking of now… yessss I know!
+I know you are thinking of lasagna! 😃

 〰 〰 〰

-Below I leave you the links to other bechamels present here on the blog, and to two recipes in which I recommend trying to use the green spinach bechamel: 😉👇
+Below I leave you the links to other béchamels present here on the blog, and to two recipes where I recommend trying to use the green béchamel with spinach: 😉👇

 green bechamel with spinach